Link-/gh-stars/README.md

 :warning: This project is still in `alpha` and the API might change without notice.
 Update only after reviewing the changelog for breaking changes.

+### For a more reliable search experience please use: https://github.com/Link-/starred_search

 ## Installation

 ### Setup